DataDog/hiring-engineers/answers.md

 :question: What if you wrote a script and  wanted the result to be shipped to Datadog? *gasp*!

-As long as the check is written on a supported language (think Go, NodeJS, Python, etc), you won't have any problems.
+As long as the script check is written on a [supported language](https://docs.datadoghq.com/developers/libraries/) (think Go, NodeJS, Python, etc), you won't have any problems.
 In fact, I have written a short python script you can reference below.
 In order to create a custom Agent check, both files must have the same name and must be created as follows:

 *Script file:* (This file lives in C:\ProgramData\Datadog\checks.d\)

-This is my Python script, our goal is to randomly get a number between 0 and 10000.
+This is my Python script, our goal is to randomly get a number between 0 and 1000.
 This number will then be sent to Datadog, to test the custom check functionality.

 ```python
 import random